BrianGenisio/future-ready-angular/slides/components-delegate-to-stores-and-services.md

-##  components Delegate to stores and services
+## Delegate to stores and services

-This is a new Markdown slide